 I've re-written many parts of the guide, which is still an on-going process.
 If you notice any errors or omissions, please let me know.
 Also, when reading the discussion below, keep in mind that all of the older posts refer to the Blood Magic based version of the guide are no longer valid.
 Just hop to the posts made in and after September 2014 (around page 18), as they will be current for this version of the build. :)

 What this build is about

 Like many players, I cycled through a lot of different builds, trying to find that one build that "feels right".
 Something that "clicks" and really works for the person.
 It's highly subjective, of course.
 I wanted a build that "doesn't annoy me".
 Pretty vague, but it's really just that "feel" of a build.
 Some are very strong, but twitchy, or you teleport into walls, desync, have to kite endlessly, nudge stuck minions, need top gear, get reflected into oblivion, leveling is a chore, or bosses are tricky and you have to ask people to help you.

-In the week between Domination and Ambush, I decided to just goof around and try out Flame Totem.
+In the week between Domination and Ambush, back in early spring '14, I decided to just goof around and try out Flame Totem.
 I knew some people had played with it, but it seemed pretty niche.
 But there was nothing to lose, so I made a new HC character (nothing in the stash) and leveled him.
 He made it to 70s when my router balked, and that was it.
 Still, I had never leveled so smoothly, taking every boss that's usually difficult for me (Vaal in merciless, The Weaver, Kole) without the slightest issue.

 Let's look about what's good and not so good about the build.